alicevillar/restful_api_exercise/README.md

 #### :arrow_forward: Run the API.py code.
 Take a screenshot of the terminal output.
 What command did you use to compile and run the code?

 Solution: I used Pythin in Pycharm, so I just executed the code and accessed the command line (also known as terminal).
 What happened was an error message saying: get() missing one positional argument.
 Click [here](https://github.com/alicevillar/restful_api_exercise/blob/main/type_error.JPG) to see the print screen.
+To fix this error I only had to insert the missing argument in the function add_resorce, which now looks like this:

+'''
 api.add_resource(User,"/user/<string:name>")
+'''

 ## Question 2

-### Run the following command at the terminal prompt: w3m http://127.0.0.1:5000/user/Ann

-### What happens when this command is run, and why?
+#### :arrow_forward:  Run the following command at the terminal prompt: w3m http://127.0.0.1:5000/user/Ann What happens when this command is run, and why?

-GET http://127.0.0.1:5000/user/ 500 (INTERNAL SERVER ERROR)
-AAChromeTriggers.js:6 adding on message listener for aa chrome trigger content script AAChromeTriggers.js:110 chrome trigger listener added

-api.add_resource(User, "/user/<string: name>")
+This command has the final positional argument for the get function, so it returns a dictionary with Ann's information:
+'''
+{
+    "name": "Ann",
+    "age": 32,
+    "occupation": "Doctor"
+}
+'''

 ## Question 3

-### Run the following command at the terminal prompt: w3m http://127.0.0.1:5000/user/Adam

-What happens when this command is run, and why?
+### Run the following command at the terminal prompt: w3m http://127.0.0.1:5000/user/Adam What happens when this command is run, and why?

-Adam:1 GET http://127.0.0.1:5000/user/Adam 404 (NOT FOUND)
-AAChromeTriggers.js:6 adding on message listener for aa chrome trigger content script AAChromeTriggers.js:110 chrome trigger listener added
+Adam does not exist in the list or users, so the command will the result will be " null" .
+I will have the following response in the console: 404 (NOT FOUND)

 ## Question 4

 ### What capability is achieved by the flask library?